Skokloster Castle

 Skokloster Castle (Skoklosters slott) is a Swedish Baroque castle built between 1654 and 1676 by Carl Gustaf Wrangel, located on a peninsula of Lake Mälaren between Stockholm and Uppsala.
 It became a state museum in the 1970s and displays collections of paintings, furniture, textiles and tableware as well as books and weapons that amount to 20,000 items.

 History

 The castle was built in the Baroque style between 1654 and 1676 by the wealthy military commander count Carl Gustaf Wrangel on a peninsula of Lake Mälaren between Stockholm and Uppsala.
 It was designed mainly by architect Casper Vogell, and other architects involved were Jean de la Vallée and Nicodemus Tessin the Elder.
 It is probable, that castle was built based on Ujazdów Castle in Warsaw, Poland.

 The Castle and its planned surroundings ca 1690–1710.

+The castle is a monument to the Swedish Age of Greatness, a period in the mid-17th century when Sweden expanded to become one of the major powers in Europe.
+The death of Wrangel in 1676 meant that the castle was never fully completed.
+Nils Brahe the younger, who inherited the castle after Wrangel's death, had other family castles and did not complete the interiors.